ulfhognas/covid19shiny/README.md

 # covid-19, Seven-day Moving Averages
-Data is drawn from a data repository by Johns Hopkins CSSE (University Center for Systems Science and Engineering):
+The data are drawn from a repository maintained by CSSE at Johns Hopkins University: https://github.com/CSSEGISandData/COVID-19

-https://github.com/CSSEGISandData/COVID-19